 |NL West||W||L||TR Rank||Playoffs||Win Div||Top Seed||WS Champs|

-But if a team wins 101 games this year (or if anyone but the Dodgers and Yankees gets over 95 wins), it’s going to be because things have gone better than could have reasonably been expected to start the season.
+But if a team jumps out to a 45-15 record, it’s going to be because things have gone better than could have reasonably been expected.
 And picking which teams will wildly exceed expectations is rather tricky.
 On average these conservative predictions should provide a less biased starting point than more aggressive ones.

 If you’d like to see our more aggressive best case and worst case scenarios for each team, check out their team projections page.
 Here are the LA Dodgers projections and the Baltimore Orioles projections as examples.

 Click through to find a chart showing the projected odds of the Dodgers or Orioles winning any specific number of games.
-From the details in the Orioles’ chart, you can glean that we project about a 2.2% chance for them to lose 120 or more games.
+From the details in the Orioles’ chart, you can glean that we project about a 2.6% chance that Baltimore finishes 12-48 or worse this year.
 Gulp!

 The projections detail page also includes a list of each team’s toughest & easiest games, and a table showing how their chances of winning the World Series change depending on what seed they get in the playoffs.